-It started with TED (Technology, Education, and Design) — an elite and costly yearly conference that made provocative “ideas worth spreading” available to a select audience.
+It started with TED (Technology, Entertainment, and Design) — an elite and costly yearly conference that made provocative “ideas worth spreading” available to a select audience.

 Now that format has been franchised into a series of global TEDx conferences that open this unique public speaking platform up to hundreds of presenters, and millions of viewers, each year.

 Watch and Learn: Public Speaking that Is Both Masterful and Appears Effortless

 Until recently, most people had only seen bad (droning, mundane) presentations, which is mostly what you get in business.
 But TED and TEDx are changing that, by putting a vast array of successful, less successful, mundane, and inspired presentations online, before a global audience.